 Barium swallows and enemas

-Barium (barium sulphate) powder is mixed with water and can be swallowed (flavouring may be added) or introduced as an enema through a tube inserted into the rectum.
-The mixture passes quickly into your digestive tract and its progress is followed by taking x-rays over different periods of time, depending on which part of your digestive tract the doctor wants to observe.
+Barium (barium sulphate) powder mixed with water can be swallowed (flavouring may be added) or introduced to the bowel as an enema through a tube inserted into the rectum.
+The mixture passes quickly into your digestive tract, and its progress is followed by taking x-rays over different periods of time, depending on which part of your digestive tract the doctor wants to observe.

-All images are generated using a special type of x-ray machine called a fluoroscope, which projects images onto a video screen.
+The images produced are created using a special type of x-ray machine called a fluoroscope, which projects the images onto a video screen.

-The barium meal is used to evaluate and diagnose problems with the stomach and duodenum, and the barium enema is used to diagnose problems affecting your large bowel.
+The barium meal is used to evaluate and diagnose problems with the stomach and duodenum, and the barium enema is used to evaluate and diagnose problems affecting the large bowel.

 Problems that may be diagnosed with barium tests

-- Eating – you are not allowed to eat or drink anything for eight hours before the test.
-The x-rays will be easier to read if there are no food particles in the digestive tract.
+- eating – you are not allowed to eat or drink anything for eight hours before the test.
+The radiologist can have difficulty making an accurate evaluation of the images if there are particles of food in the digestive tract

-- health conditions – at the time of booking you will need to tell the radiology staff if you have insulin dependent diabetes, so that you can decide together the best time for you to fast and have the test.
+- health conditions – at the time of booking you will need to tell the radiology staff if you have insulin dependent diabetes so that you can decide together the best time for you to fast and have the test

 Barium test procedure

-In many barium tests, you may be given an injection of a medication that will help relax the muscles of your digestive tract.
-This medication may be given directly into a vein (IV) or into your muscles (IM).
-This will help with the cramping feeling and provide a better test result.
-The radiologist may ask you if you have glaucoma, in which case this drug is not recommended for people with glaucoma.
+To prevent cramping, you may be given an injection of a medication that will help relax the muscles of your digestive tract.
+This medication may be given directly into a vein or into your muscles.
+Before giving you the medication, the radiologist may ask you if you have glaucoma.
+This medication is not recommended for people with glaucoma.
 If you have this condition an alternative medication may be used.

-You will be asked by the radiographer to stand or lie in a number of different positions while x-rays are taken.
-The x-ray machine is linked to a television monitor and photographs or video footage can be taken if necessary.
+During the examination, you will be asked by the radiographer to stand or lie in a number of different positions while images are being taken.
+The x-ray machine is linked to a television monitor and photographs or video footage will be taken to record the examination.
 Generally, the procedure takes around 20 minutes.

 Barium enema – procedure

-During a barium enema, the barium sulphate is introduced into your bowel through a tube inserted into the rectum.
+During a barium enema, the barium sulphate is introduced into your bowel through a tube inserted into your rectum.
 The fluid is moved around your large bowel while the radiologist watches using x-ray fluoroscopy.

 Some barium may be drained and then replaced with air by the radiologist.
-This is so the whole of the large bowel can be viewed and any changes caused by your condition can be seen.
+This is so the whole of the large bowel can be viewed, and any changes caused by your condition can be seen.
 Some people find this part of the examination a little difficult or embarrassing, as you may experience cramps or flatulence (farting).

-- blurred vision (for an hour or so), if you have been given a muscle relaxant – you should not drive until your vision returns to normal.
+- blurred vision (for an hour or so), if you have been given a muscle relaxant.
+Do not drive until your vision returns to normal.